A month-by-month account of Year One in the life of a travel blogger who quit his day job to travel and write full time.

 The Grand European on the Viking Mimir was a 15-day cruise from Amsterdam to Budapest through the Netherlands, Germany, Austria, Slovakia, and Hungary, and was perhaps the most memorable journey Jerry and I have taken together.
 It is best portrayed in our European Panoramas photo-essay.

 We made a 36-hour stopover in London on our return trip, where we saw the West End production of Wicked at the Apollo Victoria Theatre and did a self-guided walking tour to Buckingham Palace, Westminster Abbey, Big Ben, Harrods, and Hyde Park.

 Four days later, I traveled to Bloomington, Indiana, for Travel Media Showcase.
 It was my first time speed-dating with travel brands and destination marketing organizations.
 By the end of the conference I had added 30+ North American Destinations to my Bucket List.
 My calendar is already marked for TMS 2016 in Grapevine, Texas!

 Immediately following TMS, I went on press trips through two Indiana counties.
+The iconic Indiana roadways appeared exactly the way I had always imagined.
 My adventures are detailed in A Southern Indiana Road Trip, and Celebrate Christmas Year Round in Santa Claus, Indiana.
 The day I flew home, I did a whirlwind tour of Louisville, Kentucky.